Join me this time as I bring a beautiful Pioneer SA-8800 II integrated amplifier back to life!

 Without further ado, let’s dig into the repair process.

-Rather than guessing about any of this, the simple answer is to measure everything and build the knowledge base.
-Yes, equipment like this is expensive, but there is no substitute for proper lab-grade gear like this, and there are no cheap Chinese equivalents that can provide this level of precision, repeatability or reliability.
+Rather than guessing about any of this, the simple answer is to measure everything and build the knowledge base, one component at a time.
+We don’t need forums and guesswork for this; we can actually just measure stuff.
+Yes, equipment like this is expensive, but there is no substitute for proper lab-grade gear, and there are no cheap Chinese equivalents that can provide this level of precision, repeatability or reliability.

-“But Mike, Mike – you didn’t recap the amplifier like Mr RadioWaves, Arsed Services and SoundsofCopying do, you’re not doing this properly!”
-Or… properly repairing equipment and improving its value rather than just recapping it and giving it back still broken is, in fact, the proper way to do things.
+“But Mike, Mike – you didn’t recap the amplifier like Mr RadioWaves and the other recappers do, you’re not doing this properly!”
+This was a repair, not a recap, and I’d argue that actually repairing equipment, improving its value, rather than just recapping it and giving it back still broken, is the proper way to do things.
 Readers should decide for themselves.

 Results